Available in Classic and VPC

 - Check the configuration file

-To check if the configuration file has errors, enter the following command.
+To check if the configuration file for errors, enter the following command.

 cat /etc/filebeat/filebeat.yml

-Check if the log collection path, output target, and format are set correctly.
+Make sure that the log collection path, output target, and format are configured correctly.

-A. The error may occur if the configuration file of filebeat or winlogbeat is not properly downloaded.
+A. This error may occur if the Filebeat or Winlogbeat configuration files have not been properly downloaded.

-- Check if the following configuration file exists first.
+- First, check if the following configuration files exist.

 C:\Program Files\cla_windows\winlogbeat-<version>-windows-x86_64\winlogbeat.yml

 The configuration file is automatically downloaded upon installation.
-If the file download fails, the log transfer is not properly performed.
+If the file download fails, logs will not export properly.

 - Solutions